 For many of us, life can be stressful.
 Most adults deal with stress to some degree, which can stem from their job, their family, or their lack of time to relax and rest.
 However, there are times during which stress can manifest in a condition known as bruxism.
 Bruxism is a condition that affects millions of adults and children, and causes them to clench and grind their teeth.
 This clenching and grinding can, in turn, negatively impact one’s oral health.
-At Schmitt Dental, patients in the areas of Brentwood and Clarksville, TN are encouraged to get a proper diagnosis and discuss treatment options.
+At Schmitt Dental, patients in the areas of Clarksville, TN are encouraged to get a proper diagnosis and discuss treatment options.

 What causes bruxism?